 - Voluntary measures to reduce the chance of interacting with marine mammals, including reducing the amount of turns made by the fishing vessel and tow times while fishing at night, and increasing communication between vessels about the presence of marine mammals in an area.

 Gillnets can unintentionally catch marine mammals, especially harbor porpoise and large cetaceans (whales and dolphins) in New England.
-Fishermen follow a number of management measures to prevent bycatch in this fishery, including the Harbor Porpoise and Large Whale Take Reduction Plans.
-Measures include gear modifications, seasonal closures, and a requirement to have acoustic alarms on nets to prevent harbor porpoises from getting entangled in gillnets.
+Fishermen follow a number of management measures to prevent bycatch in this fishery, including the Harbor Porpoise and Atlantic Large Whale Take Reduction Plans.
+Measures include gear modifications, seasonal closures, and a requirement to have acoustic alarms on nets to prevent harbor porpoise from getting entangled in gillnets.
 At-sea fishery observers monitor bycatch in the groundfish fishery.

 Who’s in charge?
 NOAA Fisheries and the New England Fishery Management Council